centreon/centreon-documentation/versioned_docs/version-23.10/installation/technical.md

 Many components are used to build a poller:

 * A monitoring engine to collect data
-* Collected data are sent to Centreon Broker SQL using cbmod by a monitoring engine
+* Collected data are sent to Centreon Broker SQL by the monitoring engine, using cbmod

 #### Architecture